-SGA's massive record system is managed by the Executive Vice President on Administration.
-The Executive Secretary serves as secretary of the Senate and Executive Board, and sees that each committee has their own secretary.
+SGA's record system is managed by the Secretary.
+The Secretary serves as secretary of the SGA (Executive Board) and sees that each committee has their own secretary.
 This position ensures that all minutes, memos, and other files are stored in the SGA archives.
 He/she chairs and assists committee secretaries with their minutes and record keeping, as well as confirming the style of the minutes for the term of office.
-He/ She also keeps records of attendance, and does roll call at each SGA meeting.
+He/She also keeps records of attendance and does roll call at each SGA meeting.